-The website should be considered as a part of a wider digital marketing strategy but it should be considered as one of the most vital aspects of it.
-Your website should be seen as your virtual storefront, people may become familiar with your brand through other platforms such as social media, or trade shows but your website is the place they visit when they want more information about your business and your products or services.
+Your website is your virtual storefront, people may become familiar with your brand through other platforms such as social media or trade shows, but your website is the place they visit when they want more information about your business and your products.

-With this in mind here are 5 easy fixes for your construction products website to give a good first impression, communicate the essentials and educate your prospects.
+With this in mind here are 5 easy fixes for your construction products website to give an excellent first impression, communicate the essentials and educate your prospects.

 1. Have an offer above the fold

-Above the fold refers to the images, text and links that appear on a website before you scroll down.
+Above the fold refers to the images, text, and links on a website before you scroll down.
 (It comes from the newspaper industry).
-It’s the first thing anyone sees when they load up your website, so this must make a good impression.
-It must also direct people immediately to where they want to go next, with minimum thought or effort on their part.
+It's the first thing anyone sees when they load up your website, so this must make a good impression.
+It must also direct specifiers immediately to where they want to go next, with minimum thought or effort.

 They need to be eye-catching, actionable, clear and specific.
-They also need to be placed in the most effective places possible.
-Research shows when we come on to a webpage our eyes scan the page in a Z pattern from top left, to top right, then bottom right to bottom left.
+They also need to be placed in the most effective areas possible.
+Research shows when we come on to a webpage, our eyes scan the page in a Z pattern from top left, to top right, then bottom right to bottom left.
 So place your CTA’s accordingly.
-Be consistent with their design and make sure the landing page that the CTA links to is consistent with the offer in the CTA.
-If you have a disparity in the number of page views to the number of submissions on a CTA landing page, then the message/offer on the landing page probably doesn’t match the expectation that the CTA presents.
+Be consistent with their design and make sure the landing page that the CTA links to is compatible with the offer in the CTA.

 Repeat your CTA’s throughout your website and have a mix of both direct and transactional to ensure you’re providing a relevant offer to customers at different stages of the buyer’s journey.

-Show images of current and past customers being pleased by the experience that your products and services have provided to them.
-Images of success will resonate in your potential customer's minds.
-Don’t forget to show your completed projects and images of your products, both as singular item items but also how they playing a part in making a project a success.
+Don't forget to show your completed projects on your case study pages and images of your products, both as singular item items and how they play a part in making a project a success.